New

 Intent API is a constraint-driven API framework: instead of dozens of REST endpoints, every call is a typed intent — one POST body describing model, action, payload, and context.
 The backend dispatches to your services.

 The frontend uses two hooks — useIntentQuery and useIntentMutation — backed by TanStack Query.
+A streaming hook (useIntentStream) handles SSE for AI chat and long-running operations.

 Need a full app scaffold?
 See paid templates.